Car Insurance Endorsements: Add-Ons That Modify Your Policy Coverage

 Rideshare Coverage

 Personal auto policies typically exclude coverage while you're driving for a rideshare service like Uber or Lyft.
-A rideshare endorsement bridges the gap between your personal policy and the rideshare company's commercial coverage — particularly during the period when the app is on but you haven't yet accepted a ride.
-GEICO, Progressive, and State Farm all offer rideshare endorsements.
+A rideshare endorsement bridges the gap between your personal policy and the rideshare company's commercial coverage — particularly during Period 1, when the app is on but you haven't yet accepted a ride.
+Most endorsements cost an extra $10–$20/month or roughly 15–25% more on your total premium.
+Here's how major insurers compare:

 Rideshare Drivers Beware

 If you drive for Uber or Lyft without a rideshare endorsement, your personal auto insurer can deny a claim that occurs while the app is active.
+California's SB 371 (effective Jan 1, 2026) reduced required UM/UIM minimums for rideshare companies from $1M to $300K per incident during passenger trips — making personal supplemental coverage even more important for California-based drivers.
 Don't assume your standard policy covers gig driving — it almost certainly does not.

 Custom Equipment Coverage

 If you've added aftermarket upgrades to your vehicle — custom rims, a performance audio system, lift kits, or similar modifications — your standard policy likely won't cover them.
-A custom equipment endorsement extends protection to these additions.
+A custom parts and equipment endorsement extends protection to these additions, covering the cost of repairing or replacing permanently installed aftermarket modifications after a covered loss.
+Without it, your insurer will only restore your vehicle to its original factory condition.
 Nationwide and Liberty Mutual are among the providers offering this coverage.
+Cost varies based on the total value of equipment being insured.

 Endorsement Best For Typical Annual Cost